White Clay Creek State Park: Mason–Dixon Line

 Portions of the Mason–Dixon line run through White Clay Creek State Park and the park preserves several historic resources associated with the line.
 The starting point of the survey, called the "post mark'd west," is located on Bryan's Field located within the park.
 Charles Mason wrote that, "...the point 15 miles South of the Southernmost Point of the City of Philadelphia is situated in Mill Creek Hundred in the County of Newcastle, in a Plantation belonging to Mr. Alexander Bryan."
 The spot is marked by a monument donated by S. Hallock du Pont in 1952 and can be found along the Bryan's Field trail.
-The arc corner surveyed by Mason and Dixon is also within the park, and is marked by a monument erected in 1892.
-Planning is underway on the construction of a trail which will connect White Clay Creek State Park to the 1849 tri-state monument where the borders of Delaware, Pennsylvania, and Maryland meet.
+The Arc Corner surveyed by Mason and Dixon is also within the park, and is marked by a monument erected in 1892.
+The Tri-State Trail connects White Clay Creek State Park to the 1849 Tri-State Monument, where the borders of Delaware, Pennsylvania, and Maryland meet.
 The Mason-Dixon Trail enters the park along a trail from the White Clay Creek Preserve and passes through the preserve on its way towards Newark.